 We will be posting volunteer opportunities here and on facebook.
 A volunteer coordinator will work with you and guide you through the projects and provide any training required.

 If you are interested in volunteering for any project listed or to be on the list for future projects, contact Gene at Cvtvolunteers@gmail.com for more information and a volunteer application.

-Qualifications needed: Ability to walk on uneven terrain.
-Ability to identify target species.
+Qualifications needed: Ability to work on uneven terrain using hand tools and carrying brush.
+Ability to identify target plants.

 Follow these steps to sign up as a volunteer for the Cannon Valley Trail:

 - Check this page to learn about volunteer positions available.